Haley works in Quality Assurance as a software tester. She is in charge of managing testing projects as well as training new testers.

 PerfBytes focuses on 'Helping IT Professionals to Improve Performance Practices', and has four flavors PerfBytes, PerfBytes Español (the only Spanish language podcast on this list), News of the Damned, and Ask PerfBytes.

-As of writing this, PerfBytes has 241 episodes with over 206 hours of content, so if you're looking for a podcast that has plenty of material to binge, this is a major contender.
+As of writing this, PerfBytes has hundreds of episodes, so if you're looking for a podcast that has plenty of material to binge, this is a major contender.

 The PerfBytes hosts include: